-Can Host Organizations host more than one Equal Justice Works Fellow in the same Fellowship Class?
+Can host organizations host more than one Equal Justice Works Fellow in the same Fellowship Class?

 Yes.
 A Host Organization may host more than one Fellow in the same Fellowship class, and/or host Fellows in consecutive Fellowship classes.
-These applications must differ in scope/focus, as Design-Your-Own Fellowship projects are not designed to create a cohort or staff a department at a Host Organization.

-What kind of organizations can serve as Host Organizations for Fellows?
+What kind of organizations can serve as host organizations for Fellows?